-Association of Medical Schools in Africa.

-The Director attended the Seventh Annual Conference of the Association of Medical Schools in Africa (AMSA) held April 1-5, 1968 in Lagos, Nigeria.
-The conference was the second to be financed by the African schools themselves, the first 5 having been convened under a 1961 grant from Rockefeller Foundation to Ibadan University.
+Association of Medical Schools in Africa.-From April 1-5, 1968 the Director attended the Seventh Annual Conference of the Association of Medical Schools in Africa (AMSA) in Lagos, Nigeria.
+The Conference was the second to be financed by the African schools themselves, the first 5 having been convened under a 1961 grant from the Rockefeller Foundation to Ibadan University.